-Special note: If high winds and rain make it unsafe to net the birds, Dana and Ethan will give a presentation in lieu of banding.
+Special note: If high winds and rain make it unsafe to net the birds, MRBO will give a presentation in lieu of banding.
 Please contact the Burroughs Audubon Library and Bird Sanctuary at 816-795-8177 with any questions.

 Bird banding events always take place at our Nature Center and Bird Sanctuary unless otherwise stated.